 - (a) Forms: Upon acceptance of an offered space and before receiving a key, the probationary member must sign a membership agreement and a liability form for each member of their immediate family that will be present at OHA, and will have sent the stated fees.
 The forms must be received by the Secretary or his/her designee prior to issuance of the key to the new member.
 Prior to placing a horse at OHA, the member will sign and fill out a horse health form that meets the basic health criteria set by OHA. - (b) Work Hours: All Proprietary members are required to perform a specified number of work hours per year.
 See Work Hours and Pasture Maintenance section. - (c) Feedings: See Feeding section - (d) Fees: - (i) All members must pay annual dues.
-Dues are payable semiannually, on June 15 and December 15. - (ii) A \$10.00 per month late fee will be assessed for unpaid dues postmarked after January 2 and July 1. - (iii) Dues will be prorated for both incoming and outgoing members if the payment date falls within 90 days of June 15 or December 15. - (iv) If a member has not paid his/her dues within thirty days of a due date, a registered letter will be sent stating that if the dues are not paid within thirty days, that membership in OHA is subject to termination and can result in removal of that member's horse. - (v) A \$100 non-refundable fee will be collected from all new members at the time of their approval by the Board as probationary members.
+Dues are payable semiannually, on March 15 and September 15. - (ii) A \$10.00 per month late fee will be assessed for unpaid dues postmarked after April 1 and October 1. - (iii) Dues will be prorated for both incoming and outgoing members - (iv) If a member has not paid his/her dues within thirty days of a due date, a registered letter will be sent stating that if the dues are not paid within thirty days, that

-5) Other Rules Pertaining to Proprietary Membership

-- (a) A proprietary member who has requested space for a second horse and is next in line for such a vacancy (according to the member waiting list) will be offered the first available space. - (b) No proprietary member may keep more than two horses in the pasture. - (c) A junior member is a member less than twenty-one years of age, who is included in his/her parent(s)' membership.
+- membership in OHA is subject to termination and can result in removal of that member's horse. - (v) A \$100 non-refundable fee will be collected from all new members at the time of their approval by the Board as probationary members. - 5) Other Rules Pertaining to Proprietary Membership - (a) A proprietary member who has requested space for a second horse and is next in line for such a vacancy (according to the member waiting list) will be offered the first available space. - (b) No proprietary member may keep more than two horses in the pasture. - (c) A junior member is a member less than twenty-one years of age, who is included in his/her parent(s)' membership.
 When a junior member reaches the age of twenty-one, has his/her own residence and own horse in the pasture (in an existing family space), it shall be required that s/he apply for Proprietary Membership or submit to the Board reasons why s/he should not be required to join.
 Such reasons will be reviewed annually by the Board to determine their continued applicability.